lerocha/chinook-database/README.md

 * SQL Server Compact
 * SQLite

-### Download
-Download the SQL scripts from the [latest release](../../releases) assets.
-One or more SQL script files are provided for each database vendor supported.
-You can run these SQL scripts with your preferred database tool.

-_Update: Check out the [Netflix Sample Database](https://github.com/lerocha/netflixdb), a sample database with movies and TV shows based on the data from the Netflix Engagement Report and the Netflix Global Top 10 weekly list._

 ### Data Model

 The Chinook data model represents a digital media store, including tables for artists, albums, media tracks, invoices and customers.